Facebook Reverses Anti-Bitcoin Policy, Will Allow Some Cryptocurrency Ads

 Bitcoin prices have fluctuated dramatically since last year.
 After starting 2017 at about $1,000, BTC prices approached a record high of almost $20,000 in December 2017.
 They have since plunged to about $6,200.

 Analysts say the slump has been exacerbated by several high-profile hacks of crypto exchanges.
-The most recent attack occurred on South Korean exchange, Coinrail, on June 10.
-The next day, the total market capitalization of the entire crypto market plunged $42 billion.
+The most recent attack occurred on South Korean exchange, Coinrail, on June 11.
+Shortly afterward, the total market capitalization of the entire crypto market plunged $42 billion, Money reported.

 Adding to the industry’s woes is the growing anti-bitcoin sentiment among billionaires like Bill Gates and Warren Buffett, who are convinced that crypto is a passing trend that will implode soon.